 Chris Dobbs | Working Style

 How did Working Style get started?
-With seamstress support from my mother and her friends in the Wairarapa in 1987, I began selling made-to-measure shirts, going office to office with my cloths and measuring tape.
+With seamstress support from my mother and her friends in the Wairarapa in 1987, I began selling made-to-measure shirts, going office to office with my clothes and measuring tape.

 I thought I was just filling in time between the end of my business degree and the beginning of my future career, but interest quickly took off.
 I conscripted my brother Tim, and we developed a suiting and accessories range, then opened a flagship store in Parnell, which is still going strong today, along with four other stores in Auckland, Wellington and Christchurch.
 All of the original founders are still at Working Style, and a second generation has started working in our stores, including the son of the man who I sold my first-ever shirt to.
 We’re still selling to many of the ad men, architects and professionals who were our customers at the beginning.